Teeth Misalignment: Malocclusion Types, Causes & Fixes

 6. Gap Teeth

-If you are unsure about which type of malocclusion you're facing, let us explain it to you.
-Knowing which misalignment problem you may have could assist your dentist choose the best course of action for you.
+If you're unsure which type you may have, we will explain more in this article.
+Understanding your specific misalignment problem can help your dentist choose the best course of action for you.

 1. Overbite Teeth